Gunnar Torvund

 Gunnar Torvund (9 July 1948 – 14 October 2019) was a Norwegian sculptor.

 Personal life

 Torvund was born in Nærbø to electrician Martin Torvund and Inger Synnøve Risvold Helliesen, and he was a brother of poet Helge Torvund.
-After art studies in Copenhagen and Oslo, he settled in the municipality of Kviteseid in Telemark.
+After art studies in Copenhagen and Oslo, he settled in Kviteseid Municipality in Telemark.
 He was married to painter Berit Marie Friestad from 1972 to 1990, and later lived with Kristine Brodersen.

 Career

 His work is represented in the collections of National Gallery of Norway, the Norwegian Museum of Contemporary Art, and at the Gothenburg Museum of Art.
 Among his more well known works are På flyplassen – eg skal heim from 1971, and Pubertet med belg from 1991, located at the Arendal hospital.